History

 125 YEARS AND GOING STRONG

 In 2005–2006 the department celebrated its 125th Anniversary with dedication of the Rosenblatt Seminar Room and the Richard B. Couch Professorship of Naval Architecture and Marine Engineering (Advanced Marine Technology).
-In May 2006, a day-long celebration of the 125th anniversary took place with comments from US Senator Carl Levin and talks by Vice Admiral Paul E. Sullivan, 41st Commander, Naval Sea Systems Command United States Navy, Mr. Robert E. Kramek, President & Chief Operating Officer, American Bureau of Shipping and former Commandant of the United States Coast Guard, Dr. Keh-Sik Min, Vice Chairman and CEO/CTO of Hyundai Heavy Industries Co., Ltd, and William C. Martin, Donald R. Shepherd Director of Intercollegiate Athletics, University of Michigan.
 In 2007, Prof. Robert F. Beck became the inaugural Richard B. Couch Professor of Naval Architecture and Marine Engineering, the first endowed professorship in the department’s history.

 Still Setting the Standard

-Kevin Maki leads the Marine Hydrodynamics laboratory in West Hall.
+Professor Kevin Maki leads the Marine Hydrodynamics laboratory in West Hall.
 The model basin and ancillary labs remain a vital part of our educational and research mission.
-On the educational side, this includes two capstone laboratory courses with a dedicated space as well as experiments in the physical model basin, plus experimental components in five other undergraduate classes.
-Ph.D. fundamental research programs abound, and commercial work helps support the overall mission and the purchase of new experimental instrumentation.
-And, Prof. Michael Bernitsas, the Mortimer E. Cooley Collegiate Professor of Engineering, continues to work toward developing new methods of harvesting ocean energy.
+On the educational side, this includes the capstone laboratory course in the physical model basin, plus experimental components in other undergraduate classes.
+Ph.D. programs centered on fundamental research are plentiful, with commercial endeavors providing additional support for the overarching mission and enabling the acquisition of cutting-edge experimental instruments.

-In 2018, the 112-year-old “tow tank” was given a makeover and a new name through a renovation project made possible by the family of 1943 NAME Alum Aaron Friedman.
-The newly renamed Aaron Friedman Marine Hydrodynamics Lab, dedicated April 12th, 2018, has renovations focused on making its workspaces more open, flexible, and collaborative, and on creating a space that’s more engaged with the campus around it.
-Improvements include a new interior vestibule, redesigned and updated; renovations to the corridor and offices to make them more open and versatile; an upgrade and relocated student computer lab; a gender-inclusive toilet room; and an LED light wall that tells the story of U-M’s unique naval architecture heritage and an exhibit wall that highlights the life of Aaron Friedman.
+In 2018, the 112-year-old “tow tank” was given a makeover and a new name through a renovation project made possible by the family of 1943 NA&ME Alum Aaron Friedman.
+The renamed Aaron Friedman Marine Hydrodynamics Lab had renovations focused on making its workspaces more open, flexible, and collaborative, and on creating a space that’s more engaged with the campus around it.
+Improvements included a new interior vestibule, redesigned and updated; renovations to the corridor and offices to make them more open and versatile; an upgrade and relocated student computer lab; a gender-inclusive toilet room; and an LED light wall that tells the story of U-M’s unique naval architecture heritage and an exhibit wall that highlights the life of Aaron Friedman.